Precautionary Boil Water Notices

 When there is a loss in water pressure, either due to a broken water pipe, loss of power and/or system pressure, or a scheduled outage for repairs, a Precautionary Boil Water Notice (PBWN) is issued.

 When the number of affected customers is limited, each affected household or business is informed individually using a printed notice hung on the front door.
-Otherwise, the Tampa Water Department publishes Precautionary Boil Water Notices in these ways: media releases, RSS feeds, informational Alert Tampa emails, "The Pipeline" electronic newsletter, Twitter, Facebook, and via email blasts to registered Neighborhood Association contacts.
+When large area notification is required, the Tampa Water Department publishes Precautionary Boil Water Notices in these ways: media releases, informational Alert Tampa posts, Twitter, Facebook, NextDoor, and via email blasts to registered Neighborhood Association contacts.

 As a precaution, it is important to disinfect tap water to kill any bacteria or viruses that may have entered the water.
 Under a PBWN, water used for consumption can be disinfected by any one of the following methods:

-- Bringing the water to a rolling boil and holding it there for one minute.
+- Bring the water to a rolling boil and holding it there for one minute.

-- Using water purification tables or iodine that many sports and camping stores sell.
+- Use water purification tables or iodine that many sports and camping stores sell.

 Water treated using one of the above methods can be used for drinking, cooking, making ice, brushing teeth.
 You also can buy commercial bottled water for consumption and food preparation.